musajajorge/mapsPERU/README.md

 install_github("musajajorge/mapsPERU")
 ```

+## Documentation

+The datasets included in this package are:
+- boundaries_DEP: Departmental boundaries of Peru
+- boundaries_REG: Regional boundaries of Peru
+- centroids_DEP: Departmental centroids of Peru
+- centroids_REG: Regional centroids of Peru

 ## Usage

 **mapsPERU** will provide you with departmental or regional boundaries, but you must use ggplot2 to plot the maps.